KevReece/ReactTypescriptTemplateTwentyFour/readme.md

 # Basic Typescript React Template

-Mildly opinionated template for a basic Typescript React project.
+Mildly opinionated template for a basic Typescript React and Node project.
+Useful for bootstrapping a new project.

 ## Given Example Application

-Root page lists items from a database, and allows item upvoting.
-Items are ordered by 60 seconds of upvotes, then descending created data.
-Items are added from the /Admin page.
+`/` page lists text items from a database, created from the `/Admin` page.

 ## Opinions